TNamdarian/saranamdarian/README.md

 6. WAit for a few minutes of the website to be deployed.
 7. Scroll back down to the **GitHub Pages** section to access the link to the deployed website.

-For this project, local deployment was not required.

 ### Run this project locally
 - Select the Repository from the GitHub Dashboard.
 - Click the green button labelled 'Code'.